plackyhacker/plackyhacker.github.io/binary/ropping.md

 <img width="1115" alt="Screenshot 2025-01-23 at 19 10 48" src="https://github.com/user-attachments/assets/824bba5b-53e2-459e-8849-89cc54081ac9" style="border: 1px solid black;" />

-What we need next is a stack pivot gaget that begins execution of a ROP chain.
-First we need somewhere to store a ROP chain to pivot to.
+What we need next is a stack pivot gadget that begins execution of a ROP chain.
+But, first we need somewhere to store a ROP chain to pivot to.

 ## ROP Chain Location